Lori’s training philosophy is

 Training or re-training challenging or “misunderstood” horses are Lori’s specialty.
 Her natural, time honored methods work; proof by the hundreds of trophies, plaques, ribbons, buckles, tack and other awards that decorate her office.
 “It takes a lot of time and effort to communicate with a horse and “fix” their training holes, but the results are worth it.”
 Lori comments.
 Lori’s Show Students own trophy rooms echo Lori’s decades of hard work. .

-“Most horses can easily be taught the basics, but as you get into advance training such as gymkhana patterns, the training program must be tailored to the individual horse.
+“Most horses can easily be taught the basics, but as you get into advanced training such as gymkhana patterns, the training program must be tailored to the individual horse.
 Teaching people to ride is similar.
-Start with the basics; balance, good horsemanship, sportsmanship, then the job of the trainer is to find a way to communicate to the individual rider the advance skills so that they can transfer those new skills to their horse.”
+Start with the basics; balance, good horsemanship, sportsmanship, then the job of the trainer is to find a way to communicate to the individual rider the advanced skills so that they can transfer those new skills to their horse.”

 Lori was Certified Horsemanship Association Instructor of the Year.
 Lesson horse, Shurroco, was CHA’s top five lesson horse in the nation.
 Lori was also named American Riding Instructor Association top 50 riding Instructor in the United States.
 She has been nominee for the National Association of Woman in Business NAWBO Owner of the Year Bravo award.
 Rockin’ L&D Ranch received Stable Management magazine’s Top five ranch Giving Back to the community award.
 Rockin’ L&D Ranch also has been the highlighted ranch in CHA Instructor magazine and Twin Oaks Valley Equestrian Association newsletter and online.

 Lori is past President of Vallecitos Spurs Gymkhana Club CGA District 33, Certified Horsemanship Association Master Instructor and CHA Region 10 Director.
 She is also A CHA Site Inspector and CHA Assistant Clinic Instructor.
 Lori is a certified Equine Assisted Growth & Learning Association (EAGLA) and is a member of the O.K.
 Corral Equine Assisted Learning.
 Lori’s a member of the American Riding Instructors Association, Horsemanship Safety Association, the American Youth Horse Council, California State Horseman Association, National Barrel Racing Association, American Quarter Horse Association, Arabian Horse Association, American Paint Horse Association and is a certified California Gymkhana Association judge.
-She’s also CPR and first-aide certified.
-In her spare time Lori writes equine training, business, and children’s articles for local, national and international publications.
+She’s also CPR and first aid certified.
+In her spare time, Lori writes equine training, business, and children’s articles for local, national and international publications.

 Contact Lori at Hall-McNary by email firstname.lastname@example.org or